Menu Search

 Ranking A Tribe Called Quest's Albums

-PERFECTION.
-The Low End Theory is the definitive statement about what creativity, innovation, artistry, fun, and raw talent can produce.
-Building on the quality work of their debut, Tribe perfected the fusion of jazzy influences and bass-heavy Hip Hop beats.
-The album is so coherent and consistent, it almost feels like one long song – in this case, a good thing.
+The Low End Theory is a flawless masterpiece that showcases creativity, innovation, artistry, fun, and raw talent at its best.
+A Tribe Called Quest continued to build on the quality work of their debut and perfected the fusion of jazzy influences and bass-heavy Hip Hop beats.
+The album is so cohesive and consistent that it almost feels like one long song – and that’s a good thing in this case.

-Phife, who only played a small part on the first album, really increased his skills as an emcee and establishes a perfect interplay with the exceptional-as-always Q-Tip.
-Clever lyrics and smooth and warm music all the way through – from the hypnotizing opening track “Excursions” to the album closer and ultimate posse cut “Scenario” – this album is nothing short of perfect.
+Phife, who only played a minor role on the first album, showcases his improved skills as an emcee and establishes a perfect interplay with Q-Tip, who is exceptional as always.
+From the mesmerizing opening track “Excursions” to the epic posse cut “Scenario” that serves as the perfect album closer, every single track on this album is nothing short of perfect.
 10/10

 Written by